Knitschi/CMakeProjectFramework/Sources/documentation/BasicConcepts.rst

   Sources, Configurations and generated files.
 Keeping the generated files out of the source-tree has become the norm when using CMake.
 This allows deleting the *build-tree* in order to guarantee a fresh system.
-However, in the standard CMake workflow, the generated files also contain the manually defined project configuration within the \c CMakeCache.txt file.
+However, in the standard CMake workflow, the generated files also contain the manually defined project configuration within the :code:`CMakeCache.txt` file.
   For complex projects, defining a configuration may take some time and deleting it together with the generated files is undesirable.
 The *CPF* therefore puts the configuration information in a directory that is parallel to the *build-* and *source-tree*.
 It also allows defining multiple